LaunchCodeEducation/data-analysis/src/assignments/hello-world.rst

 .. admonition:: Warning

-   If you have not installed the required Python extension, this next section will not work!
+   If you have not installed the :ref:`required Python extension <vsc-python-extension>`, this next section will not work!

 After you have done some exploring, open the *Run and Debug* on the sidebar.